Israel Adesanya Net Worth, Career Earnings & Endorsement Deals

-After beating Alex Pereira in their rematch at UFC 287 earlier this year via emphatic knockout, ‘The Last Stylebender’ is back on top.
-Here at SportsLens, we have decided to take an in-depth look at the career of the UFC Middleweight Champion, Israel Adesanya.
+Israel Adesanya is one of the biggest names in the UFC.
+‘The Last Stylebender’ is a fan favorite, as well as being a incredible fighter.
+Here at SportsLens, we have decided to take an in-depth look at the career of the former two-time UFC Middleweight Champion, Israel Adesanya.
 This includes his net worth, career earnings and endorsements.

 Israel Adesanya Net Worth Estimated At Over $6 Million

 Israel Adesanya became a two-time UFC Middleweight Champion after defeating bitter rival Alex Pereira in their highly anticipated rematch at UFC 287 back in April.
-Adesanya lost his belt last time out to Alex Pereira, but avenged that loss in style in their highly anticipated rematch at UFC 287 earlier this year.
+Adesanya lost his belt to Alex Pereira the fight before, but avenged that loss in style in their highly anticipated rematch at UFC 287 earlier this year.

-Going into this main event bout at UFC 287, Israel Adesanya was priced as the -138 betting favorite to win the fight outright with the best offshore gambling sites.
-Despite losing last time against Pereira at UFC 281 by knockout in the fifth and final round, the sportsbooks favored ‘The Last Stylebender’ to become UFC Middleweight Champion for the second time – they weren’t wrong.
+However, Izzy soon lost his belt again as he was beaten by Sean Strickland in one of the biggest upsets in UFC history.
+Adesanya was a huge -600 favorite with the best offshore gambling sites to defeat ‘Tarzan’, but he came unstuck and lost his UFC Middleweight Title for the second time in his last three fights.

 Here at SportsLens we have decided to take an in-depth look at Israel Adesanya’s net worth, career earnings and sponsorship deals.
 Israel Adesanya’s net worth is estimated to be in the region of $6 million.

 Essentially Sports now estimates his net worth to be at least $6 million, based on his lifetime earnings.
-Adesanya has had an outstanding career so far, and looks to further solidify his legacy as the best middleweight of all time.
+Adesanya has had an outstanding career so far, and looks to further solidify his legacy as the best middleweight of all time if he is to win back his 185-pound strap in a potential rematch with Strickland.

 Since winning the UFC Middleweight Title back in October 2019, ‘Izzy’ has earned millions of dollars.
 More about Adesanya’s career earnings later in this article.